First Republic of Armenia: Refugees and winter of 1918–1919

 Yale historian Firuz Kazemzadeh wrote that Armenia in the summer of 1918 was packed with "at least six hundred thousand refugees", one of the factors that led him to write that "of the three Transcaucasian republics Armenia suffered the greatest hardship in the fateful years 1918–1920".
-By December 1918, there remained 350 thousand refugees distributed throughout the Armenian republic in addition to 30 thousand who had accompanied Armenian partisan commander Andranik to Zangezur, historian Robert H. Hewsen places the number of refugees in Armenia in 1918 at 300 thousand.
+By December 1918, there remained 350,000 refugees distributed throughout the Armenian republic, in addition to 30,000 who had accompanied Armenian partisan commander Andranik to Zangezur.
 In February of the following year, the number of refugees fell to 263,393.
 During this period, there was a flow of Western Armenian refugees from Azerbaijan and the North Caucasus.
-In the spring of 1919, the number of refugees rose to 300 thousand, with 100 thousand residing in "makeshift shelters or abandoned military barracks" in Alexandropol alone.
+In 1918 to the spring of 1919, the number of refugees from Western Armenia was estimated to be 300,000, with 100,000 residing in "makeshift shelters or abandoned military barracks" in Alexandropol alone.
 In November 1919, the number of refugees again rose, reaching 333,170 and consisting of 284,870 Western Armenians and 48,300 Eastern Armenians.
 In April of the following year, the number of refugees declined to 310,835.
-By 1920, almost half of Armenia's population of 720 thousand consisted of refugees.
+By late 1920, about 360,000 (almost half of Armenia's population of 720,000) or 200,000 refugees remained.

-By the time relief aid reached Armenia, some 150–180 thousand refugees (20 percent of the population) had perished due to famine, exposure, or hunger.
-According a report from February 1919, 40 percent of the inhabitants of the district of Sardarapat had died.
+By the time relief aid reached Armenia, some 150,000–180,000 refugees (20 percent of the population) had perished due to famine, exposure, or hunger.
+According to a report from February 1919, 40 percent of the inhabitants of the district of Sardarapat had died.
 By April 1919, 40 percent of the inhabitants of eight villages near Etchmiadzin and 25 percent of the sixteen villages in Ashtarak perished.
 During the winter, the population of the district of Talin declined by 50 percent, and nearly 60 percent of Armenians in Surmalu died of starvation.
-American historian Richard Pipes writes that Soviet estimates place the number of Armenians who perished due to famine and disease at 300 thousand.
-In 1919, 19 thousand inhabitants of Yerevan contracted typhus and 10 thousand died from exposure, famine, and pestilence.
-By mid-1919, 200 thousand inhabitants of Armenia had perished; according to Hovannisian, there were 8.7 births and 204.2 deaths per 1,000 persons, yielding a net loss of 195.5—"it was verily a land of death".
+American historian Richard Pipes writes that Soviet estimates place the number of Armenians who perished due to famine and disease at 300,000.
+In 1919, 19,000 inhabitants of Yerevan contracted typhus and 10,000 died from exposure, famine, and pestilence.
+By mid-1919, 200,000 inhabitants of Armenia had perished; according to Hovannisian, there were 8.7 births and 204.2 deaths per 1,000 persons, yielding a net loss of 195.5—"it was verily a land of death".
+According to the data of the Ministry of Internal Affairs, 192,000 people died due to the typhus epidemic and famine by the summer of 1919.